varletjs/varlet/packages/varlet-ui/src/picker/docs/en-US.md

 ### Columns Count

-`columns-count` property is used to config number of columns to be displayed.
-Specifically, not set or set `columns-count` with `0`, total columns will be displayed.
+`columns-count` property is used to config number of columns to be displayed. if not set, total columns will be displayed.

 ```html
 <script setup>